With this build, our goal is to provide the best gaming PC build under $1000.

 This is also where even more high-end tasks, like streaming and Virtual Reality, become possibilities, too.
 Since you’re paying about $1K, we’ve affectionately named this one the One-K King.

-Our Requirements For This Build
+Our Requirements For The $1000 Gaming PC Build

 The One-K King, as its title implies, boasts all the power and performance that you’d expect from a build you’re spending this much money on.
 Let’s see where we decided to place that.

 No Compromises.
 When you’re working under a budget for performance-oriented reasons, you often find yourself making various compromises to get the best for your money.
 Not so here- value can be maintained without compromising on any part of the build or its capabilities, allowing the full range of PC gaming to be experienced with this one machine.

 Overclocking Capabilities.
 Being able to overclock your processor and GPU is a vital part of extending the life of your build and providing more user options.
 While we don’t dive deep into that kind of thing here, the hardware we’ve chosen is ready for you to squeeze more out of it should you want to.

 Streaming and VR-Ready.
 If you’re paying a thousand dollars, you should be able to enjoy all gaming has to offer.
 Streaming, content production and VR gaming fall under that umbrella, so we’ve ensured that this build can do all of those things.

 While you would still need to invest in a VR headset to play VR titles or upgrade to an i7 for a really high-end streaming/video creation, the hardware here is already great for those tasks and should be for the foreseeable future.

 Components of The One-K King Update:

 EVGA ACX 3.0 GTX 1060 6GB